Prof. Dominic Eggbeer

 Prof. Dominic Eggbeer, Surgical & Prosthetic Design Unit Manager, PDR - International Centre for Design and Research, Cardiff Metropolitan University, Western Avenue, Cardiff, CF5 2YB, UK.

 Dominic’s research focusses on the effective application of technologies such as computer aided design, additive manufacturing, rapid prototyping, medical imaging and reverse engineering within medicine; specifically prosthetics, rehabilitation and surgery.
-He has presented at conferences around the world, contributed to book chapters, courses and workshops and published over 30 peer reviewed articles.
-Dominic’s roles at PDR also include the management and development of commercial medical modelling services, with broad ranging customers in UK hospitals, research groups and companies.
-This is an important mechanism in the identification of relevant research that is targeted to meet modern healthcare needs.
+He has presented at conferences around the world, contributed to book chapters, courses and workshops and published over 40 peer reviewed articles.
+Dominic’s roles at PDR also include the management and development of commercial medical modelling services, with broad ranging customers in UK hospitals, research groups and companies, and development of courses at SPD-Academy.

 Dominic is a founder member and Treasurer of CARTIS, and President of the ADT Foundation.